Lactantius/discamus/_posts/2017-11-04-brandon-brown.md

   <ul>
     <li>Awesome book!
 But the publishers did a rubbish job on the
     layout.</li>
+    <li>Authors: Carol Gaab & Justin Slocum Bailey</li>
+    <li>Publisher: <a href="https://fluencymatters.com">Fluency Matters</a></li>
+    <li>Released: 2016</li>
     <li>Words: 3700</li>
     <li>Unique Words: 125</li>
+    <li>Teaching Resources Available: Yes</li>
     <li><a href="https://fluencymatters.com/product/brando-brown-canem-vult-latin-novel">Where to Buy</a></li>
     <li><a href="https://tprs-uploads.s3-accelerate.amazonaws.com/download-manager-files/BB-Canem-Latin-Glossary.pdf">Glossary</a></li>
     <li><a href="https://tprs-uploads.s3-accelerate.amazonaws.com/download-manager-files/BB-Canem-Latin-WebSPL.pdf">Preview</a></li>
   </ul>
 </div>

-Before I rant about some other books, I want to praise this one.
+Before I rant about some other books, I want to praise this Latin translation of the famous *Brando Brown*, originally written in Spanish by Carol Gaab, and translated into Latin last year by Justin Slocum Bailey.
+The story has evidently been popular; you can also get it in French, Italian, German, or Mandarin.

 ## The Physical Book